First-order convergence for $321$-avoiding permutations

 \end{definition} See Theorem 2.4.6 in \cite{M06} for the following: \begin{theorem} The game $\tn{EF}_k[A,B]$ is a win for Player \tn{\textbf{II}} if and only if $A \equiv_k B.$ \end{theorem} A worthwhile remark in \cite{Sp01} is that the advantage of the first player is to be able to alternate between two structures.

 We will use the following application of the game.
 First we give a definition.
 We call a binary relation ``$<$" a \textit{strict linear order} if it is antisymmetric and transitive:

-\begin{lemma}\tn{(\cite{G84})} Suppose $A$ and $B$ are two structure with a strict linear order, and $\varphi$ is a sentence of quantifier depth $k.$ $A \equiv_k B$ if and only if $|A|,|B| >2^k.$ \end{lemma} The idea is that since the order is banal, Player \textbf{II} will always have a choice that will preserve the order if both structures are long enough.
+\begin{lemma}\tn{(\cite{G84})} Suppose $A$ and $B$ are two structures with a strict linear order, and let $\varphi$ is a sentence of quantifier depth $k.$ $A \equiv_k B$ if and only if $|A|,|B| >2^k$. \end{lemma} The idea is that, since the order is linear, Player \textbf{II} can always choose an element that preserves the order provided both structures are sufficiently large.
 Otherwise there will be no interval for Player \textbf{II} to choose from to duplicate at some point before the $k$th stage.